 12. Eliminate pee stains.
 After blotting and flushing the area with warm water, apply a diluted solution of vinegar and water, rinse, and allow to dry.

 13. Clean their ears.
 Dab a cloth in 2 parts vinegar and 1 part water — then clean gently.
-If there are any lacerations, however, please do not use this method and seek the assistance of your vet.
+If there are any lacerations, do not use this method and seek the assistance of your vet.

 14. Clean your fish tank.
-If you have yucky deposits that have formed in your fish bowl, you can clean it with vinegar.
+If you have yucky deposits that have formed in your fishbowl, you can clean it with vinegar.
 Just be sure to rinse properly and achieve an optimal pH before introducing new fish.

 15. Neutralize pet odors.
 If your carpet smells of pet odors, sprinkle baking soda over the area and let it rest overnight.
 Vacuum and then apply vinegar before rinsing.

 16. Freshen your kitty litter box.
 Once you empty your kitty litter, pour in vinegar, covering the entire surface.
-Allow to soak for 30 minutes before rinsing well — cats do not like the smell of vinegar.
+Allow it to soak for 30 minutes before rinsing well — cats do not like the smell of vinegar.

 17. Deter chewing.
 Is your dog chewing on electrical cords?
 Apply a small amount of apple cider vinegar on the external insulation.
 Only do so when the cord is unplugged!

-18. Clean your bird bath.
-If you enjoy your wild “pets” that fly in each morning, be sure to give their bath a thorough vinegar cleaning every once in awhile.
+18. Clean your birdbath.
+If you enjoy your wild “pets” that fly in each morning, be sure to give their bath a thorough vinegar cleaning every once in a while.

 19. Condition your dog’s hair.
 Dab with apple cider vinegar to remove soap residues and improve flaky skin.
-Not only will this condition the hair, it will repel pesky insects, including fleas and ticks.
+Not only will this condition the hair, but it will also repel pesky insects, including fleas and ticks.

 In the garage and your car